 And it’s not up to you to make the decision on their behalf that they can’t afford it.

 However, it IS up to you to show them how they CAN.

 The first thing you’ll do is flip the script.

-Your prospect says “I can’t afford your high-ticket offer now” and makes you feel like they yanked your chain and wasted your time.
+Them saying “I can’t afford your high-ticket offer now” makes you feel like they yanked your chain and wasted your time.